-Between 2002 - 2009, the Virginia CZM Program invested $2.6 million to restore and protect a global treasure - the aquatic resources of the barrier islands, bays, and salt marshes along Virginia's Eastern Shore - through the Virginia Seaside Heritage Program.
+Since 2002, the Virginia CZM Program has invested over $3 million to restore and protect a global treasure - the aquatic resources of the barrier islands, bays, and salt marshes along Virginia's Eastern Shore - through the Virginia Seaside Heritage Program Partnership.
 Read about the successes of this multi-faceted and multi-partner effort...

 "Seaside Successes" - Virginia Coastal Zone Management Magazine (Summer/Fall 2010) (pdf)

 "Paddling the Seaside" - Virginia Coastal Zone Management Magazine (Spring/Summer 2006) (pdf)